trunk-io/docs/check/configuration/custom-linters/reference.md

 ## Linter Definition

-The linter definition is under `lint.definitions`.
+The definition of a particular linter is put under `lint.definitions`.
 The following properties define the settings of a *particular linter*, not for all linters.
 For global linter settings, see [Lint Config](reference.md#lint-config)